electron/electron/docs/api/app.md

     for HTTP disk cache and JavaScript code cache, such as localStorage, cookies, downloaded dictionaries, network state, devtools files.
 By default this points to `userData`.
+  * `sessionCache` The directory for storing HTTP disk cache and JavaScript code cache.
+By default this points to `userData`.
   * `temp` Temporary directory.
   * `exe` The current executable file.
   * `module` The `libchromiumcontent` library.